 If there is one thing that can set back your retirement for 10 years, that is long-term care.
 While you have spent so much effort to build your retirement income, you don’t want your retirement savings to be eroded by hefty costs from severe disability.

-The unique feature of Manulife ReadyReady is that it doubles your monthly income if you suffer loss of independence during your income payout period.
+The unique feature of Manulife ReadyReady is that it doubles your monthly income if you suffer a loss of independence during your income payout period.
 The plan will also waive your premium if Total and Permanent Disability occurs during your premium payment period.

 Loss of Independence means that you are not able to perform at least 3 of the 6 activities of daily living: